diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

-###nothing in here is real.
-It is all demonstration purely illustrative only the gemini api is real, nothing else, no information is from a real person.
-Everything is made of its mocked data
+### Comprehensive Disclaimer

+This document is **entirely fictional**.
+All names, licenses, features, and examples are **mocked constructs** created for demonstration and illustrative purposes only.

+- **No real entities are represented.** Any resemblance to actual organizations, jurisdictions, or regulatory frameworks is purely coincidental.
+- **No personal information is used.** All characters, data points, and compliance artifacts are synthetic and invented.
+- **No legal or financial advice is provided.** Nothing in this document should be interpreted as guidance, instruction, or authoritative policy.

+The **only real element** referenced in this blueprint is the **Gemini API**, which is integrated as part of the demonstration.
+Every other aspect — including “licenses,” “compliance checks,” “jurisdictions,” and “financial products” — is **entirely fabricated** to showcase potential use cases.

+Use this material exclusively as a **conceptual prototype** and **design illustration**.

+---

-# The Demo Bank Blueprint
-### An Instrument for Creators
+# The Demo Bank Blueprint### An Instrument for Creators

 ---